ISTANBULBEKLE/ISTANBULBEKLE/README.md

 ### Hi there 👋

 I am a trainee software engineer at Code Your Future.
-I love coding and programming.
-Working on;
+I am working on;
 Web development,
 Full stack enginnering,and
 Data analysis.